beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 client_write_iv or server_write_iv, and the additional data input is empty (zero length).
 Derivation of traffic keys is defined in {{traffic-key-calculation}}.

-The plaintext input to the AEAD is the the encoded TLSInnerPlaintext structure.
+The plaintext input to the AEAD algorithm is the encoded TLSInnerPlaintext structure.

-The AEAD output consists of the ciphertext output from the AEAD encryption operation.
+The AEAD output consists of the ciphertext generated from the AEAD encryption operation.
 The length of the plaintext is greater than the corresponding TLSPlaintext.length due to the inclusion of TLSInnerPlaintext.type and any padding supplied by the sender.
 The length of the